Valente-Coding/ModularMultiplayer/Assets/ModularMultiplayer/Scripts/MP_Objects/README.md

 ## 📋 Registry Management

-The `NetworkedObjectRegistry` provides a custom Unity Editor with these features:
+The `MP_NetworkedObjectRegistry` provides a custom Unity Editor with these features:

 ### Adding Prefabs
 1. Enter a name for your prefab entry